Everyone talks about having healthy relationships and what you need to do to have them.

 That’s the only way your relationship can grow!
 Aim for a better, healthier and stronger relationship, not a perfect one.

 You won’t get it; you would end up exhausted and disappointed.
-Accept yourself, your spouse and your relationship the way they are!
+Accept yourself, your partner and your relationship the way they are!

 #5 DO NOT Be Unappreciative